 The H-Bomb & the birth of the Universe

-In the current issue of Discover Magazine (Vol.23, No. 12), Tim Folger writes of "The
+In an issue of Discover Magazine (Vol.23, No. 12), Tim Folger writes of "The

 Real Big Bang."
 For 100 Million years after time began, the universe was dark as